cedvdb/x_router/design_docs/implementation/impl.design.md

 # State

-We need a class ActivatedRoute that holds the information about the currently navigated route:
+We need a class ActivatedRoute that holds the information about the currently navigated url :
   - params
+  - matching route

 We need a class RouterState that holds the following information:
   - ActivatedRoute current route
   - ActivatedRoute target route
-  - Dynamic state of guards / resolvers ,
+  - Dynamic state of resolvers

 # Classes

 From the API document we can see that we need:
   - Router
   - Route
-  - RouteGroup
-  - Guard
+  - Resolver

 From the state section above:
   - ActivatedRoute